VencislavManoilov/neural-curve-fit/README.md

 # Neural Network Curve Fitting

-A simple implementation of neural networks to fit a sine wave using PyTorch.
+A flexible implementation of neural networks to fit various mathematical functions using PyTorch.

 ## Description

-This project demonstrates how a basic neural network can be trained to approximate a sine wave function.
-It visualizes the training process in real-time and shows the final result as a comparison between the true sine wave and the neural network's approximation.
+This project demonstrates how a basic neural network can be trained to approximate different mathematical functions.
+It allows users to select from multiple function types, customize training parameters, and visualizes both the training process in real-time and the final result with a loss history graph.

 ## Requirements